 Most pregnant women hit the 25 mIU mark in their 3rd to 5th week of pregnancy (measured since their last menstrual period), and there can be a wide variance of hCG levels from woman to woman.
 Remember that a negative qualitative test does not mean that you are not pregnant; it means that your body has not produced enough hCG to register on a pregnancy test.

 Quantitative tests show the amount of hCG in the woman’s blood.
-These tests are useful especially for women who are taking fertility treatments or who have a history of miscarriage.
-The value of knowing how much hCG in a woman’s blood is knowing whether her hCG levels are increasing.
+These tests are useful for women who are taking fertility treatments or who have a history of miscarriage.
+Knowing how much hCG in a woman’s blood is beneficial because it shows if hCG levels are increasing.
 During the first weeks of pregnancy, hCG levels double every 48-72 hours.
-If a woman is undergoing fertility treatments, she will likely be taking several of these tests to ensure that her hCG levels are increasing and that her pregnancy is developing normally.
-If the levels are not increasing at the expected pace, she may have had a miscarriage, and would be encouraged to get an ultrasound to confirm the pregnancy.
+If a woman is undergoing fertility treatments, she will likely be taking several of these blood tests to ensure that her hCG levels are increasing and that her pregnancy is developing typically.
+If the levels are not doubling at the expected rate, she may not have a viable pregnancy.

-hCG levels in weeks from LMP (last menstrual period):
+hCG levels During Early Pregnancy:hCG levels in weeks from LMP (last menstrual period):

 |3 weeks LMP:||5 - 50 mIU/ml|